dyd1024/Dyck2EUF/README.md

 ./souffle example.dl
 ```
 **Reproducing the experimental results.**
-First, we need to generate a total of 10 query sequences for each program, with lengths ranging from 1,000 to 10,000 in increments of 1,000.
-You can choose to regenerate them or use the existing data.
-To regenerate the query sequences, run the following code (this step takes about 6 minutes to complete on my machine):
+First, we need to generate a total of 10 query sequences for each program, with lengths varying from 1,000 to 10,000 in increments of 1,000.
+You have the option to regenerate these sequences or use the existing data.
+To regenerate the query sequences, please run the following code (this step takes approximately 6 minutes to complete on my machine):

 ```sh
 cd /Dyck2EUF/benchmark/